-To further researcher engagement with the most up-to-date scientific studies, the MARC has organized a monthly seminar series for researchers from fields of study ranging from rheumatology to nanoengineering to anesthesiology.
+To further researcher engagement with the most up-to-date scientific studies, the MARC has organized a weekly seminar series for researchers in fields of study ranging from rheumatology to nanoengineering to anesthesiology.
 Each speaker will be given an hour to report on their recent discoveries and answer questions from the audience.
 It is our intention that these lectures will inform and inspire the listeners for new directions of study.

-The MARC also offers several funding opportunities to promote exploration of new lines of research into joint pathologies.
+The MARC also offers several funding opportunities to promote exploration of new lines of research in joint pathologies.
 Grant funding is offered once a year to members through the MARC Pilot Project Grants Program, and applicants are encouraged to use this opportunity to obtain new preliminary data that can be used in future applications for grant funding.
 The MARC also offers members vouchers to discount the use of MARC resource cores, thus helping investigators to more completely pursue investigative lines of inquiry.

 Please remember to cite the MARC P30 grant in all papers that utilize MARC Cores or are supported by the Pilot Program Grants by using the following line: